What is the Procure to Pay Process?

 Challenges and Considerations in the Procure to Pay Process

-- Poor Data Management: If the data and documentation created throughout the P2P process isn’t well managed and maintained, the process can break down and fail to deliver value.
+If the data and documentation created throughout the P2P process isn’t well managed and maintained, the process can break down and fail to deliver value.
 Data should be well structured and governed by robust standards to ensure everyone follows the same management practices.

-- Supplier Management: Suppliers have an important role to play in your end-to-end Procure to Pay business processes.
-If they are not responsive, they can quickly become a bottleneck to P2P efficiency.
+Unresponsive suppliers can quickly become a bottleneck to P2P efficiency.
 Ensure they understand how your P2P processes work, and what you expect from them as part of the supplier relationship.

-- Shadow Spend and Fraud: Even with robust processes and standards in place for P2P processes, teams and individuals can still find ways around them and take purchasing into their own hands.
+Even with robust processes and standards in place for P2P processes, teams and individuals can still find ways around them and take purchasing into their own hands.
 The human element in P2P processes also leaves them exposed to fraud-based threats, which is why it’s so important to have a robust approvals process in place.

-- Slow Approvals: If you rely on human teams to approve requisitions and invoices, they can slow the process significantly.
+If you rely on human teams to approve requisitions and invoices, they can slow the process significantly.
 Expectations should be clearly laid out, and enough resource should be allocated to approvals to ensure they don’t become a bottleneck to widely automated P2P processes.

 What is the Future of Procure to Pay Process Automation?